-- Faculty-facilitated workshops
+- Faculty-guided special topics workshops

 Interested in nominating an undergraduate University of Michigan student for the BLI Leadership Fellows Program?
 Click here to submit a nomination and make sure to include the following: Your full name, your unit/department, the student's full name, the student's UM email address, any information you have on the student's academic year and major, and a few sentences explaining why this student would be a great addition to the Fellows Program.
-The deadline for submitting nominations for the 2014-15 cohort is Monday, September 15, 2014.
+The deadline for submitting nominations for the 2015-16 cohort is Friday, September 18, 2015.

 To learn more about the Leadership Fellows Program Pathway, click here.